 When the idea of the reverse mortgage loan was first conceived in the early 1960’s, people quickly began to recognize that the concept was a brilliant answer to a common challenge.
 Many senior homeowners wanted access to their home equity to help fund retirement while remaining in their home—and a reverse mortgage loan could help them do just that.
 In addition, the loan proceeds would pay off any existing liens, thus eliminating the homeowner’s monthly mortgage payment.
-The benefits were, and to this day still are, very appealing.
+Borrowers are responsible for paying property taxes, homeowner’s insurance, and for home maintenance.
+The advantages were, and to this day still are, very appealing.
 But among many questions borrowers have, a popular one always surfaces first:

 What amount of money can I actually get from a reverse mortgage?